MENU

 How many photo radar vehicles are deployed throughout the city of Medicine Hat?

 The unit utilizes two vehicles to monitor the various photo radar sites throughout the City.
-One of the vehicles is mainly dedicated to monitoring speeds within school and playground zones.
+Both of the vehicles are dedicated to monitoring speeds within school and playground zones.

 How are photo radar enforcement sites selected?

 All sites are selected pursuant to the guidelines set out by the Province of Alberta.
-Photo radar sites are selected based on one or more of the following criteria:
+Photo radar sites are selected based on the following criteria:

 · school and playground zones;